ssborbis/ContextSearch-Native-App/README.md

-# ContextSearch-Native-App
+## ContextSearch-Native-App
 Native App for use with ContextSearch web-ext

 This is a simple app written python that launches external applications from ContextSearch web-ext.

 This app only runs when called by ContextSearch web-ext.
 It does not run when the browser is closed or when ContextSearch web-ext is not installed.

-### Using Python3
+### Requires Python3
-* Be sure to install python v3 before using the native app
+Be sure to install [Python3](https://www.python.org/downloads/) before using the native app

+---

 ## Using Installer
-Run install.py
+Download the source code and run install.py

+---

 ## Manual Install